Orders, decorations, and medals of Montenegro: Presidential honours

 Included within the National Honours Act, is the power of the President to award the Presidential Award of Recognition to prominent Montenegrin and foreign nationals who have served the President in a high capacity.
 This award is also granted to foreign statesmen and some resident foreign ambassadors of EU and NATO countries at the conclusion of their mission.
 It consists of a Presidential diploma.

 Dynastic awards

 The Kingdom of Montenegro issued its own royal awards up until the monarchy's abolition in 1918.
-Today, the head of Montenegrin Royal House, Prince Nicholas of Montenegro, has continued to award dynastic honours and this practice is recognised by the Montenegrin State.
-The three dynastic Orders bestowed by the Royal House are:
+Today, the head of Montenegrin Royal House the House of Petrović-Njegoš, Prince Nicholas of Montenegro, has continued to award dynastic honours.
+The Law on the Status of the Descendants of the Petrović Njegoš Dynasty (2011), as amended in 2026, provides the legal framework for this activity.
+The statutes of the orders are published in the Official Gazette of Montenegro; the Statute of the Order of Prince Danilo I of Montenegro, issued under the amended law, was published on 7 August 2026 and entered into force on 15 August 2026.
+Orders and decorations bestowed by the Royal House include: